savman330/Mozilla-express/README.md

 #### Using middleware

-Middleware is used extensively in Express, from serving static files, to error handling, to compressing HTTP responses. **Whereas route functions end the HTTP req by returning a response to the HTTP client, middleware functions _typically_ perform some operation on the request or response then call the next function in the 'stack', which might be more middleware or another route handler.**
+Middleware is used extensively in Express, from serving static files, to error handling, to compressing HTTP responses. **Whereas route functions end the HTTP request by returning a response to the HTTP client, middleware functions _typically_ perform some operation on the request or response then call the next function in the 'stack', which might be more middleware or another route handler.**

+> **Note:** The middleware can perform any operation, execute any code, make changes to the request and response object, and it
+> can **also end the request-response cycle.
+If it does not then end the cycle it must call next() to pass control the the next middleware
+> function or the request will be left hanging.**